 Getting Started with Salesforce Communities

-By fostering community inside your most important software solution, you'll be able to improve adoption rates, drive home best practices, and help new employees ask questions and become acquainted with the system.
+By fostering a community inside your most important software solution, you'll be able to improve adoption rates, drive home best practices, and help new employees ask questions and become acquainted with the system.

 Some of the many benefits of Salesforce communities through Salesforce Community Cloud include: